-- 1. Ask participants to divide into groups so there are 3-4 people per group. - 2.
-Each group should have a discussion using the questions below and come up with a creative way to present one barrier (and how they will overcome the barrier) and one facilitator to the larger group. - Discuss the factors that make it easier for young people to test for HIV.
-What can be done to promote these factors?

-- Discuss the factors that make it difficult for young people to test for HIV.
-What can be done to address these difficulties? - In both questions consider internal and external forces such as how one feels and external is the family, friends or culture, quality of services, confidentiality or distance to health facility. - If there was one thing (or two) that would help young people to test for HIV, what would you recommend? - 3.
-Give the groups about 20 minutes and then ask them to return to the larger group and present one barrier and one facilitator they have discussed to the group. - 4.
-Allow participants to ask questions and lead a discussion around the presentations.
-Some questions to guide the discussion are: - Do you feel that you can overcome some of the barriers to HIV testing? - What would make you want to test for HIV? - Do you feel supported to test for HIV? - 5.
-Encourage participants to test for HIV over the next week.
-Make sure to have a list of locations that they can access HTC services within their community.
+- 1. Divide into groups so there are 3 to 4 people per group. - 2.
+Discuss the questions below and come up with a creative way to present one barrier, how you will overcome the barrier, and one facilitator to the larger group. - Discuss the factors that make it easier for young people to test for HIV.
+What can be done to promote these factors? - Discuss the factors that make it difficult for young people to test for HIV.
+What can be done to address these difficulties? - In both questions, consider internal and external forces.
+Internal forces could be how one feels and external forces could be the family, friends, culture, quality of services, confidentiality or distance to health facility. - If there was one thing that would help young people to get tested for HIV, what would you recommend? - 3.
+Return to the larger group and present one barrier and one facilitator you have discussed for the group. - 4.
+Discuss the presentations and the following questions: - Do you feel that you can overcome some of the barriers to HIV testing? - What would make you want to test for HIV? - Do you feel supported to test for HIV?

-- Emphasize to the group again that protecting themselves from HIV depends on being aware of the facts about HIV as well as the myths. - By getting an HIV test and encouraging others to also test it helps to reduce the fear that many people have.
-Testing for HIV is an important step to take in leading a healthy life. - Use a referral form for participants who might want to go for HIV testing.
+- Protecting yourself from HIV depends on being aware of the facts about HIV, as well as the myths. - By getting an HIV test and encouraging others to also get tested, it helps to reduce the fear that many people have.
+Testing for HIV is an important step to take in leading a healthy life.